 Product innovations continue to shape the way financial services and technology companies, regulators, and consumers interact with one another.
-In this article, partners Melissa Hall and Mercedes Tunstall explore what’s next for their industries and what makes their practices unique.
+In this article, partner Mercedes Tunstall explores what’s next for her industry and what makes her practice unique.

 Mercedes Kelley Tunstall, a former Federal Trade Commission (FTC) lawyer, is widely recognized as a legal leader in fintech and consumer financial services regulation and compliance.
 She works with companies in a variety of industries on advertising law and privacy and cybersecurity issues.
 She regularly counsels clients regarding federal banking regulators and defends clients against enforcement actions taken by these regulators, particularly the Consumer Financial Protection Bureau (CFPB).